codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 </html>
 ```

 This is a simple HTML page with a form, input, and button that prompts the user to submit a URL.
-The page also has some styling which we will address later.
+The page also has some styling, which we will address later.
 This page’s form will allow the user to send a request to our app with the URL attached to that request.

-## Create a View for the Homepage
+## Creating a View for the Homepage
 Now let’s create the view that will render the homepage HTML and handle requests from the user.

 Inside the `queue_app` folder create a new file called `views.py` and paste this code inside: